-Audit tick marks are abbreviated notations used on audit work papers by audit firms to denote auditing actions taken.
+Audit tick marks are abbreviated notations used on audit work papers to denote auditing actions taken.
 These tick marks are useful from the audit manager's perspective, to see which activities have been completed.
 They are also useful as evidence, to show which audit steps were completed to support the audit opinion given to the financial statements of a client.
-In addition, the use of tick marks compresses the space required to describe audit actions taken.
+In addition, the use of tick marks compresses the space required to describe audit actions taken, which improves the usability of the audit documentation.

 Examples of auditing activities for which tick marks may be used include: